Financing a Home Renovation: What Construction Loan Is Best?

-- Investment is settled within ten years, which means if the homeowner doesn’t plan to sell the home and use the proceeds to settle, they will use savings, will refinance, or will take out a loan.
+- Investment is settled within 10 years, which means if the homeowner doesn’t plan to sell the home and use the proceeds to settle, they will use savings, refinance, or take out a loan.

 - Must have a minimum of 25% equity in the home to qualify.